AdobeDocs/experience-manager-gems-events.en/help/gems2022/aem-and-cif-framework-integration.md

 ---
-title: commerce experience
+title: Integrate AEM & CIF framework to build a rich and immersive e-commerce experience
 description: Understand how Adobe’s CIF framework can be used to build a consistent and content-rich and immersive commerce experience.
-The Experience Manager and Adobe Com… (Descriptions should be between 60 and 160 characters)
 version: Experience Manager
 feature: Integrations
 topic: Integrations